journey-js/journey/README.md

 #### journey.start(options)

 	journey.start({

+    	debug - whether to log debug statements to the console. default: true

+    	target - set a default target (element ID or CSS selector) where views should be rendered to.
+This property is passed to 'enter', 'leave' and 'update' methods to be used during view construction.
+                 default: null

-		fallback: - use this route if no route is found for a given path. default: null
+		fallback - use this route if no route is found for a given path. default: null

-    	base: a path that is added to the url to which all routes are appended.
-Needed when using HTML pushState on a server where multiple applications are hosted on separate "context paths".
-Given the url: http://host/, our application could be hosted on the base path"/myapp".
-Our application will be available at http://host/myapp/.
-When routing to for example "/clients", an absolute path, the browser will change the url to http://host/clients.
-Our application base path (or contextPath) has been removed.
-So if we refresh the browser at this stage we would end up loading the application mounted at http:host/clients, which is not our app.
-When using "hash" routing, instead of of pushState, this problem doesn't exist, since the hash does not interfere with the url paths.

-        By setting the base path option to 'myapp', Journey will ensure all routes will be prefixed with the base path value, so absolute paths in routes won't remove the context path in the url.
-So routing to '/clients' will become http://host:/myapp/clients. default: ''

-		useHash: default: false

-		useOnHashChange: false,

-		hash: '#',
+    	base - a path that is prefixed to routes.
+Useful when using HTML5 pushState and where multiple applications are hosted on separate "context paths". default: ''

+		useHash - specify whether the application should use hash based routing (true) or HTML5 pushState (false).
+Note: HTML5 pushState and onpopstate will still be used as the history mechanism (if supported by the browser) and not 'onhashchange'. default: false

+		useOnHashChange - if true, forces Journey to use the browser **onhashchange** event, even if HTML5 pushState is supported.
+Mostly used for testing purposes. default false

+		hash - specifies the value of the hash string eg. '#' or '#!'. default:  '#'

+		defaultRoute: when the application is started and the url contains no route path or hash value (eg. http//:host/ or http://host#) set the url to the defaultRoute, in effect loading this route if none is provided.
+This differs from the 'fallback' option which is used if a specific route cannot be found.
-		defaultRoute: null
+                      default: null
     });

 journey.add(path, options);